cclearpartners/myi-docs/src/references/configuration-layout.md

 To set start and end dates of data in the dashboard independently of the Cycle Plan, use the Previous Months and Next Months fields.

 In both cases, these are initial values.
-To enable the user to change the date range of the dashboard's data, add the [Period Filter](/reports/period-filter) to the dashboard.
+To enable the user to change the date range of the dashboard's data, add the [Period Filter](/reports/period-filter) to the layout.

 Previous Months and Next Months accept a range of values: